Your cholesterol is too high. What now?

 – Consume more healthy proteins: this means eating less red meat (beef, pork, veal, mutton) and more white meat (poultry) and fatty fish (salmon, anchovy, mackerel, herring).

-– Consume less sugars (soda, cake, cookies) and starches (bread, potatoes, pasta and rice).
+– Consume fewer sugars (soda, cake, cookies) and starches (bread, potatoes, pasta, and rice).

 Learn more about our science-based longevity diet here.

 2. Increase your fiber intake